imironchuk/places-service-docs/places-database-management-1/create_new_poi.md

 4. Enter a radius for the POI (minimum distance recommended is 100m)
 5. Optional

    a.
-Select an icon for your POI.
+Select an icon for your POI.<br>

+![](../.gitbook/assets/icons_poi.png)<br>

    b.
-Select a color for the icon.<br>
+Select a color for the icon.

-![](../.gitbook/assets/icons_poi.png)<br>

    c.
 Specify a category for your POI.